brookefitzgerald/recipe_visualization/README.md

-# recipe_visualization
+# Recipe Visualization
-A visual exploration of recipe data using R.
+An exploration of recipe data using R.